ordinals/ord/docs/src/inscriptions/pointer.md

 Examples
 --------

-An inscription at offset 255:
+An inscription with pointer 255:

 ```
 OP_FALSE